Dry Sockets – Causes, risk factors & prevention –

 - Make an incision through the gum tissue and reflect it back (create a “flap”) so the bone covering the impacted tooth can be accessed.

-- Trim away a portion of the bone that lies over the tooth, so it in turn can be accessed.
+- Trim away a portion of the bone that lies over the tooth, so it, in turn, can be accessed.

 - Section the tooth (cut it into pieces), and then remove each piece through the opening that’s been created.